 A minimalist home is where you can have a proper place for everything you own.
 By the same principle, you should not have many things that you cannot find storage for, while you should also not have big bulky furniture that has no use.

 Upon entering a minimalist home, you should feel a sense of order while appreciating the quality.
-An entryway or hallway table to place your keys, wallet, or other essentials is necessary.
+An entryway or hallway table is necessary to place your keys, wallet, or other essentials.
 This serves for the ease of finding important things when needed.

 To keep your house as spick and span you can, a proper shoe storage place is needed right at the entrance.
 You can use it to keep the comfortable sandals or flip-flops that you wear at home.
 Not trotting along with your outside shoes through the living room is one thing that is going to help you worry less about cleanliness.

 5. Home Office

 It doesn’t matter whether or not you have a home office, you’ll still need a few items to help you with day-to-day tasks like paying bills and keeping in touch with family and friends.